The extranet system of the Maryland Police and

 TSS Designations are awarded at three levels: TSS-I, TSS-II, and TSS-III.
 Each of the levels requires mandated experience and training as well as varying amounts of "elective points" which can be earned through documentation of successfully completed traffic safety-related courses, post-secondary education, military service, and documentation of certain traffic safety awards.
 Achieving the higher Designations requires additional training, job performance, and the development of skills and proficiency as a traffic enforcement officer.
 Level II and III Designations also require the submission of a traffic safety project paper that must be approved by the TSS Executive Committee.

-There are currently over 600 police officers, deputy sheriffs and state troopers from Maryland and Federal law enforcement agencies currently enrolled in the TSS Program.
-During the 2011- 2012 grant year, 63 officers were awarded the TSS Level I Designation, and one officer was recognized for completing the TSS Level II Designation.
-These officers were honored at the Annual TSS Awards Luncheon on September 7, 2012, at the Hilton Doubletree Hotel in Annapolis, Maryland.
-The next Awards Luncheon will be held in September, 2013.
+There are currently over 750 police officers, deputy sheriffs and state troopers from Maryland and Federal law enforcement agencies currently enrolled in the TSS Program.
+During the 2012- 2013 grant year, 111 officers were awarded the TSS Level I Designation, and 2 officers were recognized for completing the TSS Level II Designation.
+These officers were honored at the Annual TSS Awards Luncheon on September 4, 2013, at the Hilton Doubletree Hotel in Annapolis, Maryland.
+The Awards Luncheon is typically held each year during the first week in September.

 Program Information and TSS Requirements

 The TSS Program Reference Manual contains a detailed and comprehensive overview of the TSS Program and its requirements.
-To download a copy of the updated Reference Manual V. 4.3 for 2012-2013, please follow the link below: TSS Program Reference Manual V. 4.3 (PDF Format) (Right click > Save as)
+To download a copy of the updated Reference Manual V.5, please follow the link: TSS Program Reference Manual V.5 (PDF Format) (Right click > Save as).

 Enrolling in TSS